BobbyCasas/cs3443-app-prog-group12-pathfinders-maze/README.md

 ###### cs3443-app-prog-group12-pathfinders-maze
 # Maze *- by Pathfinders*
+Maze is a game where a player navigates through a maze using hints in order to escape the hungry Minotaur.
+If navigated correctly, the player can escape the maze.
+If the player takes too many wrong turns, the Minotaur will get its meal.
 ### Steps to run this application in Eclipse with EGit plugin installed:
 1. `File` > `Import...` > `Git` > `Projects from Git` > `Next` > `Clone URI` > `Next`
 2. For `URI` enter repository URL(e.g., https://github.com/[username]/cs3443-app-prog-group12-pathfinders-maze.git).
 This field is automatically synchronized with the other fields.